Lacrosse stick: Pocket

 Up until 2018, nylon mesh was not permitted in women's sticks, although traditional stringing remains a popular option.
 When strung traditionally, the pocket is allowed to have between two and five runners, and between eight and twelve stitches of cross-lacing.
 Each runner must run the full length of the head.
 The stringing of the stick must be attached to the bottom of the sidewall as opposed to the top.

 Women's lacrosse sticks are permitted to have two shooting strings.
 The top shooting string must be attached to the top-third of the head.
 Unlike in men's lacrosse, the bottom shooting string may be in an "inverted U" shape so long as the shooting string connects to the side wall in the top-half of the head.

+There is a wide variety of pocket types.
+Some of the post popular include mesh pockets, mesh runners, traditional pockets, leather pockets, etc. You can also buy specific pocket pieces to customize your pocket.
+There are many options for stringing to create the best custom pocket to optimize performance in your position.

 The legal depth of a women's stick pocket is determined by the following test: the top of the lacrosse ball, when placed in the pocket, must remain above the top edge of the sidewall.

 The rules for stringing a goalie stick differ from a field players stick.
 When a goalie stick is strung traditionally, they are required to have 6 or 7 runners, while also using eight to twelve stitches of cross-lacing.
 A goalie has no restrictions for the placement or design of shooter strings so long as the ball can move freely in the stick.
 A goalie stick may have unlimited pocket depth so long as the ball can move freely.

 Shaft

 Women's sticks are allowed to be 35.5 to 43.25 in long.
 Goalies may play with a shaft that is 90 to 135 cm long.
 Players under the age of 15 are allowed to use sticks shorter than 90 centimeters so that play can be more comfortable.
-Shafts may be constructed of wood, metal-alloy, or another composite material.
+Shafts may be constructed of wood, metal-alloy, or another composite material.The most popular material of shafts is carbon fiber/composite, (this is the lightest option).
+Which is preferred by most experienced players for quick stick work.
+Metal alloys like aluminum, titanium, or scandium (durable, traditional feel).
+Which are usually best for beginners and defenders that prefer the durability and weight of metal alloys.

+Popular Stick Brands

+Top women's lacrosse stick brands include Gait, ECD, STX, Nike, Maverick, and StringKing.